 Potential Parametric solution

-Our Policy Implementation Overlay Service solution is a comprehensive custom overlay that seeks to achieve an investor’s policy objectives related to exposure management and cash securitization while helping minimize transaction costs.
+Our Overlay Solutions are a collection of comprehensive custom overlay that seeks to achieve an investor’s policy objectives related to exposure management and cash securitization while helping minimize transaction costs.
 It includes a rebalancing of fund exposures in an efficient and cost-effective manner back to the desired allocation.

 Closed-end Funds in Crisis?
 A Decade in Review